-Type 1 diabetes in urban children skyrocketsJanuary 23rd, 2013 in Diabetes /
+Type 1 diabetes in urban children skyrocketsJanuary 23, 2013 in Medicine & Health / Diabetes

 (Medical Xpress)—Over the past two decades, the incidence of type 1 diabetes in very young children under age 5 has increased by 70 percent in the city of Philadelphia, according to research from a University of Pennsylvania School of Nursing researcher who currently maintains the only US registry of diabetes in children that has collected data continuously since 1985.